 If Google Authenticator codes are not working on Android, this might be because the time on your Google Authenticator application is not synced correctly.
 Please click here and go to the last section to see how to make sure you have the correct internal time for Google Authenticator.

-- To log in to Dashlane using the Web app, first provide your Dashlane email address and click on Log in;
+- To log in to Dashlane using the web app, first enter your Dashlane email address and click on Log in.

-- Now open your Two-Factor Authentication app on your mobile device;
+- Now open the two-factor authentication app on your mobile device.

-- Copy the 6-digit code shown in your Two-Factor Authentication app into the Security code field on the Web app;
+- Copy the 6-digit code shown there into the Security code field in the web app.

 This can only be done from Dashlane on Windows or Mac OS X.

-Confirm that you only want to use your Dashlane ID and master password to open your account now;
+Confirm that you only want to use your Dashlane ID and Master Password to open your account.

-Enter the code currently displayed in your Two-Factor Authentication app or one of your back-up codes and click on Next;
+Enter the code currently displayed in your two-factor authentication app, or else one of your back-up codes and click on Next.

-Note that after Two-Factor Authentication has been disabled, you will have to re-authenticate all your other devices using our standard security code system that works by e-mail.
+Note that after two-factor authentication has been disabled, you will have to re-authenticate all your other devices using our standard system of security codes you receive by e-mail.

 Free users should remember to always enable or disable two-factor authentication from the device where your data is currently stored.
 If performed on a device where your data is not stored, you will lose your data.